Sabbirba10/examjson/README.md

 # Exam JSON

-This project is called PDF to JSON Converter which provides a utility for converting PDF files containing examination schedules into JSON format.
+This project Exam JSON is also called PDF to JSON Converter for BRACU Exam Schedule which provides a utility for converting PDF files containing examination schedules into JSON format.
 The main functionality is implemented in the `src/convert.py` file, which processes PDF tables and extracts relevant data.

 ## Features